Shmoo137/Hessian-and-Decision-Boundary/README.md

-This repository contains the code for the main Figures from 'Unveiling the Hessian’s Connection to the Decision Boundary' by Mahalakshmi Sabanayagam, Freya Behrens, Urte Adomaityte and Anna Dawid [[arxiv TODO add link](XYZ)].
+This repository contains the code for the main Figures from 'Unveiling the Hessian’s Connection to the Decision Boundary' by Mahalakshmi Sabanayagam, Freya Behrens, Urte Adomaityte and Anna Dawid [[ arxiv](https://arxiv.org/abs/2306.07104)].

 ## General structure